edwardarchaeology/edwardarchaeology.github.io/kurdistan.md

 Predictive maps for MaxEnt.
 Red denotes approaching 100% probability and Blue means approaching 0% probability.

+### Explanation of Distance to Water Bias

+The survey method used to locate sites in this region relied on archaeologists following the course of drainage valleys and noting any observed heritage resources.
+This approach contributed to sampling bias, as it skewed the data towards sites in proximity to water sources, in the case the drainage valleys themselves.
+As a result, the environmental covariates related to water proximity, such as "distance to water," became overrepresented in the predictive models.
+This bias makes it challenging to distinguish whether the observed patterns are due to genuine archaeological factors or are artifacts of the survey method, potentially leading to overfitting and an unbalanced representation of the region's archaeological landscape.

 ### Implications and Future Research Directions

 The results underscore the importance of addressing both methodological and data-related biases in archaeological modeling.
 For example, the distance to water feature consistently influenced model outcomes, possibly reflecting both a genuine historical pattern and a bias in data collection methods.
-Leland suggests further refinement in the dataset and the inclusion of more diverse environmental layers to mitigate these issues.
+Further refinement of the dataset e.g. site density resampling and the inclusion of more diverse environmental layers may lead to the mitigation of these issues.

 The study's insights are valuable for refining predictive models in archaeology, ensuring they can better account for biases and provide more accurate site predictions.
 As part of an ongoing project, the findings will contribute to a more comprehensive geoscientific survey of the region, scheduled for publication later this year.

-This research not only advances our understanding of ancient human settlement patterns in Kurdistan but also enhances the methodological toolkit available to archaeologists worldwide.
+This research not only advances our understanding of bias related to ancient human settlement patterns in Kurdistan but also enhances the methodological toolkit available to archaeologists worldwide.